jonprints/econocalypse-source/contrib/README.md

 for Debian-based Linux systems.
 If you compile bitcoind/bitcoin-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
-Gavin's notes on getting gitian builds up and running using KVM
+Gavin's notes on getting gitian builds up and running using KVM.

 ### [Gitian-downloader](/contrib/gitian-downloader)
 Various PGP files of core developers.